tendermint/coding/go/coding_standard.md

  1. Use `gofmt` (or `goimport`) to format all code upon saving it
  2. Use a linter (see below) and generally try to keep the linter happy (where it makes sense)
  3. Think about documentation, and try to leave godoc comments, when it will help new developers.
+ 4. Avoid the use of `TODO` / `BUG` / `FIXME` / `XXX` in code; these should instead be documented as specific issues that can be linked to in the code.

 ## Git